-14. INTRODUCTION
+4. INTRODUCTION

-2 Distribution of pharmaceutical and biological products is an important activity in the integrated

-3 supply-chain management of these products.
-In current world, supply chain and distribution

-4 system of drug products is increasingly complex as it involves various entities which are generally

-5 responsible for the handling, storage, and distribution of such products.
-These guidelines provide

-6 appropriate systems and structure to assist distributors and wholesalers in planning and conducting
+Distribution of pharmaceutical and biological products is an important activity in the integrated supply-chain management of these products.
+In current world, supply chain and distribution system of drug products is increasingly complex as it involves various entities which are generally responsible for the handling, storage, and distribution of such products.
+These guidelines provide appropriate systems and structure to assist distributors and wholesalers in planning and conducting their activities, which will be helpful in prevention of proliferation of unauthorized/unregistered, substandard and falsified products in the market.

-7 their activities, which will be helpful in prevention of proliferation of unauthorized/unregistered, involved in the different aspects of the distribution process, and intended to apply to all steps in
+This guidance document sets out appropriate steps to assist in fulfilling the responsibilities involved in the different aspects of the distribution process, and intended to apply to all steps in the distribution/supply chain.
+The relevant sections should be considered by various role players as applicable to their role in the distribution process.
+Compliance with these guidelines will ensure control of the distribution chain and consequently maintain the quality and the integrity of supply chain system.

-8 substandard and falsified products in the market.

-9 This guidance document sets out appropriate steps to assist in fulfilling the responsibilities

-11 the distribution/supply chain.
-The relevant sections should be considered by various role players

-12 as applicable to their role in the distribution process.
-Compliance with these guidelines will ensure

-13 control of the distribution chain and consequently maintain the quality and the integrity of supply

-14 chain system.

-15 Distribution of drug products includes all activities consisting of procuring, holding, supplying,

-16 importing, or exporting of products.
-Such activities are carried out by the marketing authorization

-17 /registration holder including manufacturers/importers or their authorized distributors, which

-18 supply products to the pharmacies/licensed drug sale outlets and healthcare institutions which are

-19 entitled to dispense drug products to the public.
+Distribution of drug products includes all activities consisting of procuring, holding, supplying, importing, or exporting of products.
+Such activities are carried out by the marketing authorization /registration holder including manufacturers/importers or their authorized distributors and NGOs, which supply products to the pharmacies/licensed drug sale outlets and healthcare institutions which are entitled to dispense drug products to the public.